beeware/batavia/docs/how-to/builtins.rst

 Implementing Python Built-ins in JavaScript
 ===========================================

-Pythons builtins are the absolute core of the language.
+Pythons builtins give Python its trademark magical feel.
 If you're new to Python, read up on them here: https://docs.python.org/3/library/functions.html

-Most builtins have already been added to the project, but many do not follow the correct spec outlined below.
+Most builtins have already been added to the project, but many do not follow the spec outlined below.
 Some may not handle certain types of inputs correctly.
 In addition, new builtins may of course arrive with the latest and greatest Python version.
 This guide should serve as your field manual for adding, updating, and navigating our implementations.